 Be forewarned.
 It is not for those who are in a hurry nor for the foolhardy!

 Estes Park, Colorado

 Rocky Mountain Travel

 We were once again in the Rocky Mountain National Park as we were headed towards the Old Fall River Road which would be our route over the mountains this time up to the Alpine Visitor Center.

-The day was bright and sunny and we caught glimpses of wild animals such as the large deer (or probably elk) that had come out of the woods and into the open pasture such as shown in the picture to the right.
+The day was bright and sunny and we caught glimpses of wild animals such as the large deer (or probably elk) that had come out of the woods and into the open pasture such as shown in the picture below.

 While we stopped the car to get a picture of the elk, a large and inquisitive black and white bird posed for its picture on the car's side mirror.
 He seemed as curious to look us over as we were him!

-Seen throughout most of North America, aspen trees are always a delight to see, particularly in the fall of the year when their leaves turn a glorious golden yellow color before falling to the ground for the winter.
+Seen throughout most of North America aspen trees are always a delight to see.
+They are particularly beautiful in the fall of the year when their leaves turn a glorious golden yellow color before falling to the ground for the winter.

 Since it was in the summer at the time of our visit, the leaves were still green but the bark sets them apart from most other trees and we made a stop to take a picture.

 As my mother and I started the upward trek on what would eventually become an old narrow dirt road, we thought that the name given this historic highway was appropriate.